Neo-fascists exploit 'no-vax' rage, posing dilemma for Italy - NewsBreak

 Neo-fascists exploit 'no-vax' rage, posing dilemma for Italy

-ROME — (AP) — An extreme-right party's violent exploitation of anger over Italy's coronavirus restrictions is forcing authorities to wrestle with the country's fascist legacy and fueling fears there could be a replay of last week's mobs trying to force their way to Parliament.
+An extreme-right political party's violent exploitation of anger over Italy s coronavirus restrictions is forcing authorities to wrestle with the country's fascist legacy and fueling fears there could be a replay of last week's mobs trying to force their way toward Parliament.

-It's the mixing and overlap of the extreme right and those against Italy's vaccine mandates that are causing worries, even though those opposed to vaccines are still a distinct minority in a country where 80% of people 12 and older are fully vaccinated.
+It's the mixing and overlap of the extreme right and those against Italy's vaccine mandates thatare causing worries, even though the opposition to vaccines is still a distinct minority in a country where 80% of people 12 and older are fully vaccinated.

-Incited by the political extreme right at the rally, thousands marched through the Italian capital on Saturday and hundreds rampaged their way through the headquarters of the left-leaning CGIL labor union.
+Incited by the political extreme right at the rally, hundreds on Saturday marched through the Italian capital and rampaged their way through the national headquarters of the left-leaning CGIL labor confederation.
 Police foiled their repeated attempts to reach the offices of Italy's premier and the seat of Parliament.

-The protesters smashed union computers, ripped out phone lines and trashed offices after first trying to use metal bars to batter their way in through CGIL's front door, then breaking in through a window.
-Unions have backed the Green Pass as a way to make Italy's workplaces safer.
+The protesters smashed union computers, ripped out phone lines and trashed offices after first trying to batter their way in through CGIL's front door with metal bars, then breaking in through a window.
+Unions have backed the Green Pass as a way to make Italy's workplaces safer for employees.

 CGIL leader Maurizio Landini immediately drew parallels to attacks a century ago by Benito Mussolini’s newly minted Fascists against labor organizers as he consolidated his dictatorship’s grip on Italy.

 To some watching the violence unfold, the attack also evoked images of the Jan.
-6 assault by angry mob of the U.S. Capitol as part of protests over President Donald Trump's failed reelection bid.
+6 assault by angry mob of the U.S. Capitol building as part of protests over Donald Trump's failed bid to be re-elected as the U.S. president.

 “What we witnessed in the last days was something truly shocking,” said Ruth Dureghello, president of the Jewish Community of Rome.